briansturgill/macro-web-components/README.md

 # macro-web-components
-Macro Web Components - HTML Macros and code organization to give you web components for any web browser.
+Macro Web Components - HTML macros and code organization to give you web components for all browsers, now.